-On 15 May 2020, the Board of Directors appointed - confirming the role assigned for the previous mandate - Matteo Del Fante as Chief Executive Officer (and General Manager), vesting him with full powers to manage the Company, with the exception of powers otherwise entrusted by law, the Company's Articles of Association, and resolution taken by the Board of Directors on 15 May 2020.
+On May 15, 2020, the Board of Directors appointed - confirming him in the role assigned for the previous mandate - Matteo Del Fante as Chief Executive Officer (and General Manager), vesting him with full powers to manage the Company, with the exception of powers otherwise entrusted by law, the Company's Articles of Association, and resolution taken by the Board of Directors on May 15, 2020.
 Please consult "6.3 Role and functions" in this section of the Report for a list of the topics reserved for the Board of Directors pursuant to this latter resolution.